University of Lethbridge: Rankings

+Campus

 Library

-Also known as the LINC (Library Information Network Centre), was opened in 2001 after a 10-year fundraising campaign.
+The LINC (Library Information Network Centre) was opened in 2001 after a 10-year fundraising campaign.
 It houses the library, numerous individual and group study spaces, and some of the best views on campus.

 Canadian Centre for Behavioural Neuroscience (CCBN)

 The CCBN is home to Canada's first Department of Neuroscience, state-of-the-art labs, and has attracted world-class researchers, including: Dr. Bryan Kolb and Dr. Bruce McNaughton.

 1st Choice Savings Centre for Sport & Wellness

-The 1st Choice Savings Centre has become a hub of activity on campus and includes the following facilities:
+The 1st Choice Savings Centre includes the following facilities: